 There are alternative improvement measures which you could also consider for your home.
 It would be advisable to seek further advice and illustration of the benefits and costs of such measures.

-External insulation with cavity wall insulation
+- External insulation with cavity wall insulation

+- Air or ground source heat pump

+- Micro CHP

 Choosing the right improvement package